Giniks/binary_trees/README.md

 4. Check both syntax and compilation error

    NOTE: If the `parent` node already has a left child, the new node will take its place, and the old left child will become the left child of the new node.

+Task 2
+Inserting a Right Child Node in a Binary Tree - C Function

+The `binary_tree_insert_right`, designed to insert a new node as the right child of an existing node within a binary tree.
+This will expand the binary tree's right data structure and also manipulate it.
+Below, you'll find a concise description of how to use this function effectively.